davidthings/hdelk/docs/_pages/tutorial.md

 ## Modifying the Look and Feel

+That's pretty much it for HDElk features.

 Since there is no elaborate build or deployment system in HDElk, tweaking the code to get something you want is feasible.
 Changes can be seen immediately.
 Code can be debugged.

 The simplest way to adjust the appearance of a diagram is to alter the appearance variables.
 It is easy to make a mess, so do it gradually.

-Here's a sample list from hdelk.js
+Here's a sample of some of the variables from hdelk.js

 ```js
     /**